Chief Executive Officer

 Colleen has highly developed coaching and listening skills, and a wealth of experience in business, leadership and social justice, in Australia and Cambodia.
 Colleen likes to participate in thought – provoking conversations, that lead to innovation, fresh ideas and clarity and is here to make a difference.

-Database and Audit Coordinator
+Events and Communications Coordinator

 Relationship Manager VIC